Mid-Continent Public Library: Midwest Genealogy Center

-On June 21, 2008, Mid-Continent Public Library opened the Midwest Genealogy Center in Independence, Missouri.
+On June 21, 2008, Mid-Continent Public Library opened the Midwest Genealogy Center (MGC) in Independence, Missouri.
 It is the largest stand-alone public genealogy research facility in America.
-The 52,000-square-foot building houses a unique collection of records in almost completely open stacks.
+The 52,000-square-foot building houses a collection of records in almost completely open stacks.
 It holds tens of thousands of records both in person and online, including newspapers, microfiche, plat maps, census records, city directories, and much more.

 In 2019, the Conference Center at MGC opened, offering a community space with divisible rooms for larger meetings, seminars, receptions, trainings, and special functions.
 At maximum capacity, the Conference Center can host up to 400 people and is available for public reservation.

 Square One Small Business Center

 Launched in 2014 and funded in part by the Kauffman Foundation, MCPL’s Square One Small Business Center strives to support local entrepreneurs and job seekers by providing educational programs and one-on-one support.
 Square One staff provide career and business support at their home offices at MCPL’s Colbern Road Library Center as well as the rest of the Library’s locations.